Pensioner and Seniors Rebates

 Is there a maximum rebate?

 Pensioners who meet the eligibility criteria are entitled to claim a rebate of up to 50% of their general rates.
-In 2017/2018 the rates rebate for pensioners is capped to a maximum $750 for rates and $197.50 for the Emergency Service Levy.
+In 2021/2022 the rates rebate for pensioners is capped to a maximum of $750 for rates.
+Capping does not apply to the Emergency Service Levy, the rebate percentage applied to this levy is 50%.

 What are my payment options?